Your Notifications

 • CSF (cerebrospinal fluid) that has become infectious should be drained

-• After surgery or a haemorrhage, drain any crimson CSF or blood
+• After surgery or a hemorrhage, drain any crimson CSF or blood

 • Keep an eye on the CSF flow rate